na-na-hi/renget/archive/bgkoh.md

 ------ | :----:
 *Worn/Held Item: N/A* | Vacant Worn/Held slot.
 *Equipped Item: N/A* | Vacant hand slot.
-1. Pink Gummi 	Gives +10 IQ points to Poison-Types.
+1. Pink Gummi |	Gives +10 IQ points to Poison-Types.
 Gives +5 to other types.
 Tastes like sweet vinegar.
-2. Eᴍᴘᴛʏ | Vacant inventory slot.
+2. Big Apple | Gives +4 to any outside-combat-action.
 3. Eᴍᴘᴛʏ | Vacant inventory slot.
 4. Bulwark Seed | Increases Defense and Special Defense by 2 stages.